KanagawaMarcos/dmg/README.md

 - Postgres
 - Docker

-Originally I was planing to add kafka to the study case but hit the time budget I've set for this project.
+Originally I was planning to add Kafka to the study case but hit the time budget I've set for this project.

 ## How to run